gh-andre/KeePassFont/README.md

-A bug was created for Visual Studio in that automatic form scaling does not compute form layout correctly when display scaling changes at application run time from what it was when Visual Studio was running, but it was closed with an unusable suggested work-around.
+A bug was created for Visual Studio in that automatic form scaling does not compute form layout correctly when display scaling changes at application run time from what it was when Visual Studio was running, but it was closed with an unusable suggested workaround.
 Add a _No_ vote in this thread if you agree that this problem should be addressed in Visual Studio.